kymayodeji/nutrition_clustering/README.md

 ### Findings and Insights Summary

-All of the clustering methods used identified six clusters as the optimal number to produce the highest silhouette score.
-Although the K-Means method was faster to fit, the Hierarchical model is known to work well for large datasets such as the one we used (8000+ rows) .
+ Although the K-Means method was faster to fit, the Hierarchical model is known to work well for large datasets such as the one we used (8000+ rows).
+Unfortunately, the result of hypertuning the Hierarchical Clustering resulted in an "optimal" result being the smallest number of clusters tested when using non-Ward linkage options.
+This also led to an extremely unbalanced cluster grouping with the first cluster containing more than 99% of the foods for any model using non-ward linkage.
+When adjusting the Hierarchical clustering to the ward linkage, then the optimal number of clusters obtain was the same as the result for K-Means.
+The last method tested, resulted in an smaller number of clusters compared to the other methods.
+Although this smaller number of clusters were more balanced than the other method's clusters, this method had the lowest Silhouette score.

 ### Next Steps